bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 ### Algo

 Now let's talk about the algo.
 How does for loop (or other iteration statements) handle continue and break?
-It has a variable called `labelset` - which
+It has a variable called `labelset` - which contains the list of labels for the current for loop.
+Now, after for loop executes the body of the loop

 ### So, who handles what?